LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/uses_2.rst.txt

 ``Predicate::Alias``, where ``Predicate`` and ``Alias`` are callable terms where some or all arguments may be instantiated.

-To enable the use of static binding, and thus optimal message sending performance, the objects should be loaded before compiling the entities that call their predicates.
+To enable the use of :term:`static binding`, and thus optimal message sending performance, the objects should be loaded before compiling the entities that call their predicates.

 The object identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category defined in a source file (the common case).
-In this case, dynamic binding will be used for all listed predicates (and non-terminals).
+In this case, :term:`dynamic binding` will be used for all listed predicates (and non-terminals).
 The parameter variable must be instantiated at runtime when the messages are sent.